Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 |Send Us a Message|

 Within the Pathology Department, each resident is assigned his or her own desk and microscope for the year, and also is issued a computer with Internet access and all pathology software applications.
 The departmental library contains volumes covering all specialty areas, as well as 10 pathology journals.
 Study sets are available in surgical pathology and cytopathology.
-Surgical pathology is consolidated on one floor, with the recent addition of a new Intraoperative Consultation Suite.
-The other areas of anatomic and clinical pathology are located on other floors in the main building.
-There are four Pathology Assistants who participate in gross dissection daily, and the grossing room has an ample number of grossing stations.
+There are six Pathology Assistants who participate in gross dissection daily, and the grossing room has an ample number of grossing stations.
 The autopsy area is spacious with modern equipment, and Clinical Pathology has up-to-date, modern equipment in all areas.
 In both Anatomic and Clinical Pathology, the close proximity of resident desks to faculty offices helps facilitate consultations and educational opportunities.